Susanou/EECS290FinalProject/README.md

 --
 Bread and Spread have always been on friendly terms, but in the face of gluten-free alternatives, they want to merge.
 Crown Princess de Pâques of the Kingdom of Bread’s royal family, the Couronnes, was set to marry Prince Nova Lox, Crown Prince of the Kingdom of Spread.
 The wedding was beautiful, but the day after, Princess de Pâques awoke stale.
 The Baguette Guard too has come down with a strange affliction.
 They’re attacking… spread?

-Player's Role and Game Goal (How do you beat the game?)
---
 You have been called to retrieve the essential parts of the mythical Wash of Sweetness required to save her.
 The only problem?
 It seems that all of Bread has been affected by the curse laid upon Princess de Pâques and the recipe for the Wash of Sweetness is lost to time.

+Player's Role and Game Goal (How do you beat the game?)
+--
+The player is a minor noble of The Kingdom of Spread.
+The player can pick from a list of titles and 2 or 3 player sprites.

+The goal of the game is to collect the components of the Wash of Sweetness.

 Gameplay/Mechanics (What abilities, activities, puzzles must be solved?)
 --
-The different spreads are your different types of attacks.
-The more you sqve people from the curse the srtonger you become and the more spreads you have access to.
-Each boss drops a piece of receipe to a spread so that you can upgrade your attacks.
+The player's attacks are different kinds of spreads.
+Each attack "saves" bread from the curse, recruiting them to the player's team.

+The more people the player saves from the curse, the stronger they become.
+As the player gets stronger, they get access to different spreads.

+As the player completes levels, they receive components of the Wash of Sweetness.

 Scoring or other feedback  (How is player progress and performance quantified?)
 --